elastic/ecs/rfcs/0000-rfc-session.md

 -->

 ## Real-world implementations
-Session fields would allow for the further normalization of VPN logs, application logs(e.g. ftp logs from firewalls, SQL Server sessions) administrative sessions (search for admin sessions on non encrypted ports), analyze and track user session behaviors across numerous infrastructure and application log sources.
+Session fields would allow for the further normalization of VPN logs, application logs (e.g. ftp logs from firewalls, SQL Server sessions), administrative sessions (search for admin sessions on non encrypted ports), analyze and track user session behaviors across numerous infrastructure and application log sources.

 <!--
 Stage 4: Identify at least one real-world, production-ready implementation that uses these updated field definitions.
 An example of this might be a GA feature in an Elastic application in Kibana.